jsenv/jsenv-server/readme.md

 ## keepProcessAlive

 `keepProcessAlive` parameter is a boolean controlling if server keeps the process alive.
-This parameter is otional with a default value of `true`.
+This parameter is otional and enabled by default.

 When false, if nothing keeps the process alive node process will end even if your server is still listening.